-$\bullet$ \textbf{More Complex Content in Generation Tasks} The field of content generation has seen dramatic advancements, particularly with the application of Transformers to generative domains~\citep{peebles2023DiT,openai2024sora,li2024hunyuandit,chen2024mj}.
-Early diffusion models like Stable Diffusion~\citep{rombach2022SD} were limited to generating $512 \times 512$ resolution images.
-With Transformers being successfully applied to generative domains~\citep{peebles2023DiT,gao2023maskdit,openai2024sora,li2024hunyuandit}, DiT-based models have dramatically advanced the field, producing high-quality 4K images in PixArt-$\Sigma$~\citep{chen2024pixart-sigma} and even hour-long videos in Sora~\citep{openai2024sora}.
-These models capture complex dependencies across space and time, achieving remarkable results in high-fidelity content generation~\citep{flux2024,yang2024cogvideox,wan2025wan,kang2025legion}.
+\textbf{(III) More Complex Content in Generation Tasks:} AI content generation has advanced significantly with the application of Transformers to generative domains~\cite{peebles2023DiT,openai2024sora,li2024hunyuandit}.
+Early diffusion models like Stable Diffusion~\cite{rombach2022SD} generated only $512 \times 512$ resolution images.
+With Transformers now successfully applied to generation~\cite{peebles2023DiT,gao2023maskdit,openai2024sora,li2024hunyuandit}, DiT-based models produce high-quality 4K images in PixArt-$\Sigma$~\cite{chen2024pixart-sigma} and hour-long videos in Sora~\cite{openai2024sora}.
+These models capture complex spatiotemporal dependencies, enabling high-fidelity content generation~\cite{flux2024,yang2024cogvideox,wan2025wan,kang2025legion}.

 While these advancements across domains have demonstrated outstanding performance, they now face significant efficiency challenges due to the \emph{quadratic cost of attention mechanisms over extremely long token sequences}.
-This growing trend toward longer contexts—whether processing complex reasoning chains in language tasks, high-resolution images and longer videos in understanding tasks, or high-fidelity content in generation tasks—necessitates prioritizing research into model efficiency, particularly in addressing the computational overhead associated with increasing context lengths.
-Detailed statistical analysis of this trend is presented in the Appendix~\ref{sec:llm_trends}.
+The growing trend toward longer contexts, whether in complex reasoning chains for language tasks, high-resolution images and longer videos for understanding, or high-fidelity content for generation, necessitates prioritizing research on model efficiency, particularly in mitigating the computational overhead of increasing context lengths.
+Detailed statistical analysis of this trend is provided in Appendix~\ref{sec:llm_trends}.